Establishing the fund

-The need for a fund was identified when Corporal Nick Davis lost his leg in Afghanistan in 2007.
-Whist the Army was looking after him very effectively, there was no, real support system for his family.
+The need for a fund was identified when Corporal Nick Davis Grenadier Guards lost his leg in Afghanistan in 2007.
+Whilst the Army was looking after him very effectively, there was no, real support system for his family.
 This made a group of friends gather together in Newark with the specific purpose of raising money to help not so much our heroes, but their families.

-The seeds for the fund were established and the task of setting it up fell to co-founders Patrick Mercer and Keith Girling bot ex-servicemen.
+The seeds for the fund were established and the task of setting it up fell to co-founders Patrick Mercer and Keith Girling, both ex-servicemen.
 There is now a well established Management Committee and Board of Trustees.

-They called it the Newark Patriotic Fund (NPF) and it was set up in 2008 : To relieve the needs of ex-servicemen and women and their families in the Newark area who have been wounded or injured or rendered sick whilst serving in the armed forces, in particular through the provision of advice, support and financial assistance.
+They called it the Newark Patriotic Fund (NPF) and it was set up in 2008 : The aim of the fund is to relieve the needs of Veterans and their families in the Newark area, who have been wounded, injured or rendered sick whilst serving the armed forces, in particular through the provision of advice, support and financial assistance.

 The Newark Patriotic Fund is not designed to be big or to be national – it is designed to be small and local.
 This is the beauty of the Fund because it enables us to react quickly where bigger funds, understandably, may be more bureaucratic.